 No. BasisLine Transitions is a private analytical workflow, not a software platform or self-serve tool.
 There is no hosted product to license or integrate.
 The workflow operates on file-based inputs and produces report outputs.
 It is designed for boutique RIAs and portfolio implementation teams who want specialist analysis on a specific transition problem, not a technology deployment.

 The best fit is a boutique RIA or portfolio implementation team that manages taxable high-net-worth client accounts with concentrated appreciated positions and recurring transition challenges.
 Firms that currently handle these transitions with spreadsheets or generic rebalancers and need more disciplined constraint handling under a defined gains budget are the primary audience.
+The workflow is purpose-built as a transition path analysis for concentrated positions — not a general portfolio rebalancer.

 See the transition analysis page for how the comparison is structured.